GeorgeElRaed/React-Native/README.md

 const PORT = 4000;
 ```

-in ./components/API/API.js to your machine's IP Address.
+in `/components/API/API.js` to your machine's IP Address.

 You can now run the server using nodemon.
 Just type (npm run watch) in a terminal and nodemon will watch for file changes and errors.

-To test the app on an android device/emulator run ./"react-native run-android".
+To test the app on an android device/emulator run `react-native run-android`.

 The app was not tested on iOS.

-To Add devices use ./localhost:4000/Items/AddItem
+To Add devices use `/localhost:4000/Items/AddItem`

 To Add a review simply tap Review Item in the Item's page.
 Click see more to view more in the review list (6 minimum for it to work)